 - Data Science – The system should be able to process high volumes of data in real time and provide actionable predictive analytics with AI&ML tools.

 Creating a robust infrastructure for Smart Factory may seem burdensome, but the result is worth effort.
-All you need is a development team with the right skill set and a lot of testing.
+All you need is an industrial software development team with the right skill set and a lot of testing.

 IoT versus M2M on the enterprise